EdgeNet-project/edgenet-legacy-2024/docs/README.md

 To effectively understand how to use EdgeNet in your Kubernetes cluster, it is required to have a basic understanding of Kubernetes.
 For more information on how Kubernetes operates, you can refer to the [Kubernetes documentation](https://kubernetes.io/docs/).

 # Installation
 To deploy EdgeNet to your Kubernetes cluster, we recommend following the [advanced installation tutorial](/docs/tutorials/deploy_edgenet_to_kube.md).
+To use the command line tool `fedmanctl` we recommend following the [fedmanctl installation tutorial](/docs/tutorials/fedmanctl_installation.md).

 If you want to remove EdgeNet from your cluster, refer to the [removing EdgeNet from a Kubernetes cluster tutorial](/docs/tutorials/remove_edgenet_from_kube.md).